February 22, 2021

-When you employ Lavelle Solicitors to provide legal services to you, you are giving us permission to hold information and personal data for our records.
+When you employ Lavelle Partners to provide legal services to you, you are giving us permission to hold information and personal data for our records.

 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

 The following is a statement of our practices regarding your personal data and how we will treat it.
-The applicable law is the Data Protection Acts 1988 and 2003 (as amended) and from 25 May 2018, the General Data Protection Regulation (the GDPR).
+The applicable law is the Data Protection Act 2018 and the General Data Protection Regulation (the GDPR).

 The categories of your personal data that we may collect includes, but is not limited to the following: contact details (including names, postal addresses, email addresses and telephone numbers), financial and tax data, correspondence by phone and/or email.